MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/unordered-map-class.md

 ### <a name="remarks"></a>Açıklamalar

-Üye işlevi, denetlenen dizinin uzunluğunu döndürür.
+Üye işlevi denetlenen sıranın uzunluğunu döndürür.

 ### <a name="example"></a>Örnek